 The OSDUHS surveys thousands of students in grades 7 through 12 in big cities, small towns, and rural areas across the province.
-The target sample size for the 2013 OSDUHS is about 11,000 students.
+The sample size in the 2015 OSDUHS cycle was just over 10,400 students.

 How are the schools and classes selected?

-About 200 elementary/middle schools and high schools are selected to represent students in grades 7 through 12 in Ontario.
+Typically, about 200 elementary/middle schools and high schools are selected to represent students in grades 7 through 12 in Ontario.
 All schools are selected randomly (by chance) from a list of all public and Catholic schools in Ontario provided by the Ministry of Education.
-Private schools, schools on native reserves, military bases, custodial or treatment facilities, and those in the remote Northern regions are not selected.
+Private schools, schools on First Nations reserves, military bases, custodial or treatment facilities, and those in the remote Northern regions are not selected.
 After schools are selected, a few classes in those schools are randomly selected.
 Just because a school or class is selected does not mean that there is a problem in that school or class.

 Can a school volunteer to be in the survey?